-Thermodynamic Modeling of Magmatic Processes with alphaMELTS 2
+Thermodynamic Modeling of Magmatic Systems with alphaMELTS 2

-This is the home page for the two day workshop that was to be held at the Goldschmidt 2020 conference,
+This is the home page for the two day workshop that will be held at the Goldschmidt 2022 conference, if the meeting goes ahead as intended.

-For the NSF sponsored two to three day workshops held at Caltech, and elsewhere, please see the
+for information about NSF-sponsored two to three day workshops that we have held in the past, please see the

-We were hoping to run a two day workshop, prior to Goldschmidt 2020, on the use of MELTS software
+We are pleased to announce a two day workshop on the use of MELTS software

 for calculation of phase equilibria and tracking of trace elements during igneous processes.